priism-center/stats-club/GitHub-Basics/README.md

 ## Can I get buttons and stuff?

 git is a command line tool, which means it doesn't have a graphical user interface.
 GitHub Desktop came out recently which provides a GUI.
-But, using the git cli is the most flexible way of working with git.
+But, using the git command line interface is the most flexible way of working with git.

 However, if you still want a GUI (e.g. for using git in your computer), here are some options
 available: